 Our commitment to open internet access

-The enforcement of the open internet rules is an important task of National Regulatory Authorities (NRAs) which should respect the guidelines adopted by BEREC in August 2016.
+The enforcement of the open internet access rules is an important task of National Regulatory Authorities (NRAs), which should take utmost account of the reviewed BEREC guidelines on the Implementation of the Open Internet Access Regulation, adopted by BEREC in June 2020 and amending the guidelines of 30 August 2016.
 The Commission continues to monitor closely the application of the Regulation.

 Under these rules, blocking, throttling and discrimination of internet traffic by Internet Service Providers (ISPs) is not allowed in the EU.
 There are three exceptions: compliance with legal obligations; integrity of the network; congestion management in exceptional and temporary situations.